-Jill Tolles has lived, learned and worked in Nevada for over 20 years and proudly calls the Silver State her home.
+Jill has lived, learned and worked in Nevada for 25 years and proudly calls the Silver State her home.
 She attended the University of Nevada, Reno where she earned her Bachelor’s and Master’s degrees in Speech Communication.

 In 1998 she married her husband, Par Tolles, and began working for a Fortune 200 company as the Regional Manager of Northern Nevada and Lake Tahoe.
 She worked with hundreds of small business owners to find payroll and human resource solutions which gave her unique insight into our local economy, our job creators, and the challenges they face.

 In 2001, Jill and Par welcomed their first child and she began her master’s degree program at the University of Nevada, Reno.
 By 2005, she began teaching at TMCC and soon after at UNR where she has taught Communication Studies for the past 10 years.